About the Film

 team bios:

-• Óscar Rubén Cornejo Cásares graduated from Dartmouth College in 2017, double majoring in Sociology and Native American Studies.
+• Óscar Rubén Cornejo Cásares is a member of the Dartmouth College Class of 2017, double majoring in Sociology and Native American Studies.
 He is now a sociology Ph.D. student at Northwestern University.
 His research focuses on the intersections of undocumented migration, race, and social movements.

-• Melissa Padilla graduated from Dartmouth College Class in 2017, majoring in Latin American, Latino & Caribbean Studies.
+• Melissa Padilla is a member of the Dartmouth College Class of 2017, majoring in Latin American, Latino & Caribbean Studies.
 She currently lives in Atlanta where she works in consulting.
 In the future, she hopes to continue making films about the stories and lives of people of color, women and immigrant communities.

 • Sawyer Broadley is a freelance and full-time video professional for the past 10+ years, lives with his wife and their cat in Massachusetts and works throughout New England.
 He grew up in Canaan, New Hampshire and received a BA in English and Film Studies at Dartmouth College (graduating in 2008).
 Sawyer enjoys working with educators, scientists, and businesses to tell stories that have positive impacts.
 In his free time he designs soft goods, rides bicycles, reads books, and drinks tea.